The Bankrate promise

 The bottom line

-When you compare the Capital One Venture versus the Capital One Venture X, you’ll see that both travel rewards cards feature an unlimited 2X miles for each dollar you spend.
+When you compare the Capital One Venture and the Capital One Venture X, you’ll see that both travel rewards cards feature an unlimited 2X miles for each dollar you spend.
 Both cards also offer rewards for hotel and car rentals purchased through Capital One Travel, but the Venture X provides 10X miles on these purchases while the Venture provides 5X miles.
 Plus, the Venture X offers 5X miles on flights booked through Capital One Travel, which the Venture doesn’t offer.